Ischgl: COVID-19 pandemic hotspot

 Ischgl was identified as a major hotspot of the COVID-19 pandemic in Europe.
 Six hundred infections in Austria and up to 1,200 infections in Germany and the Nordic countries were traced back to the ski resort, starting from Iceland on 1 March 2020, with transmissions occurring from late February 2020.
-A significant portion of the cases were further traced to the Kitzloch après-ski bar at the resort, where sharing of whistles were likely conduits of contagion.
+A significant portion of the cases were further traced to the Kitzloch après-ski bar at the resort, where shared whistles were likely conduits of contagion.
 Even as health authorities in other countries began issuing warnings against travel to Ischgl, the resort remained open, with Tyrolean authorities playing down the risks.
 The bar was eventually closed on 10 March and the whole town quarantined from 13 March until 22 April 2020.

 Out of the 1600 inhabitants of Ischgl, two persons died.
 Nine were treated in hospital, one in an intensive care unit.
 In April 2020 antibodies were found in 51.4% of the population, in November 2020 it was still 45.4%.